CMoncur/inferrer/README.md

 # inferrer
-A simple and dependency-free support vector machine library
+A simple and dependency-free support vector machine (SVM) library

 ### Table of Contents
 - [Installation](#installation)